alexeychern0v/holbertonschool-simple_shell/README.md

 ## Introduction

-Simple Shell is our final project of the first trimestr in Holberton.
-We used all our skills and knowledge of Shell an C languages.
-We recreated a Simple Shell using C. This shell program allows users to interact with a basic command-line interface, execute commands, and perform various tasks all like in basic Shell.
+Simple Shell is our final project of the first trimester in Holberton.
+With all skills developped during our studies, we recreated a Simple Shell using C. This shell program allows users to interact with a basic command-line interface, execute commands, and perform various tasks all like in basic Shell.

 ## Features